I know your burning backlink question.

 So, I’m going to make things nice and simple.

 I’ll talk about how to get backlinks—and specifically backlinks that deliver real SEO results.
 Of course, the key word here is “results.”

 I’ve got you covered.

-In this article, I will talk about how to build backlinks to your website, and also tell you about the links that can potentially hurt your rankings.
+In this article, I’ll talk about how to build backlinks to your website, and also tell you about the links that can potentially hurt your rankings.